Scroll Top

 2. Honesty and Transparency

 Honesty and transparency are closely intertwined with professional ethics.
-Honesty is the cornerstone of ethical conduct and transparency is the manner via which it is practiced.
-In the workplace, honesty entails telling the truth, being honest about one’s capabilities and limitations and fending off deceit or manipulation.
+It is the cornerstone of ethical conduct, and transparency is the manner in which it is practiced.
+In the workplace, honesty entails telling the truth, being honest about one’s capabilities and limitations, and fending off deceit or manipulation.

 3. Confidentiality

-Confidentiality is a vital thing of expert ethics, particularly in fields wherein touchy statistics is dealt with, which include healthcare, finance, regulation and technology.
-Confidentiality involves respecting and defensive personal records, ensuring that it isn’t always disclosed or accessed with the aid of unauthorized people.
+Confidentiality is a vital thing of expert ethics, particularly in fields wherein touchy statistics are dealt with, which include healthcare, finance, regulation, and technology.
+It involves respecting and defending personal records, ensuring that they aren’t always disclosed or accessed with the aid of unauthorized people.

 The importance of confidentiality in the workplace is evident for several reasons:

-Confidentiality, consequently, is not necessarily a criminal and ethical requirement but also an essential thing of professionalism and belief constructing within the place of job.
+Confidentiality, consequently, is not necessarily a criminal and ethical requirement but also an essential thing of professionalism and belief constructed within the place of a job.

 4. Accountability and Responsibility